Species Recovery Appeal

 Hedgehogs need help too

-Our prickly friends face numerous challenges and became classified as vulnerable to extinction in 2020.
+Our humble, prickly friends face numerous challenges and actually became classified as vulnerable to extinction in 2020.
+Now more than ever, wildlife in urban spaces needs our help to thrive side by side with people.

 £100 could enable us to run an event in one of Yorkshire’s urban communities, helping much-loved species including hedgehogs